 Any co-organizer will be happy to help attendees contact police or crisis services, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.

 Recording/Social Media Policy

-We see the symposium as a place to share information, not only with other participants, but also with those who may not be able to attend.
-Sessions are, by default, considered open and can be written about on social media and photographed.
-If you do not want your picture taken, your words to be recorded or for either photographs or words to be attributed to you, please let other session participants know that.
-As a courtesy, please always ask prior to creating sound or video recordings of any sessions.
-Please be thoughtful and respectful with your photographs, recording, and sharing.
+Photography/Social Media Reporting of Presenter’s Content.
+MDLS is a place to share information, not only with other participants but also with those who may not be able to attend.
+Sessions are, by default, considered open and can be described on social media.
+If you do not want to be photographed or to have either photographs or words be attributed to you, please let other session participants know before beginning your presentation.

 Recording.
 MDLS organizing committee members will record and share the sessions this year.
 We kindly ask that other participants refrain from creating audio or video recordings of any of the sessions.

 Anti-Harassment on Social Media.
 We encourage all MDLS attendees to join the conversation on Twitter and Slack before, during, and after the conference.
 We also encourage attendees to discuss their experiences by blogging or writing pieces for their home institution blogs and newsletters if appropriate.
 Attendees are reminded that the Code of Conduct and Anti-Harassment Policy extend to online interactions associated with MDLS.